- running directly downwind without leeway

 By Beam reach the wind begin to be able to sweep along the cambered canvas and create what the airplane engineers call a lift across the sail, but together with a drag along the canvas, and the size and direction of those two forces are clearly dynamic and dependent of the wind speed.

-Drag and lift is a theme for much discussion, and I will therefor limit my part to say, that the leech of our square sail has to be able to split up the wind in two:
+Drag and lift is a theme for much discussion, and I will therefor limit my part to say, that the leech of our square sail has to be able to cut up in the wind and split it in two:

 The camber has neither to be too high nor too low, to keep the coanda adhesion.
 Beeing a square sail with the needed symmetry, it is neither possible to calculate anything from a foil-table for standard air-plane wings.
 So take it as it is, and counteract with the Guaras.